ahmedhussiien/Disaster-Response-NLP-Pipeline/README.md

 ![train_classifier_sample](images/train_classifier.png "train_classifier.py run sample screenshot")
 ![train_classifier_sample](images/train_classifier2.png "train_classifier.py run sample screenshot")

+## Acknowledgements
+* Udacity for providing the needed materials.
+* [Figure Eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/) for the dataset which is composed of:
+    * categories.csv: Categories of the messages
+    * messages.csv: disaster response messages

 ## Overview of the training dataset
 As shown in the *Overview of Training Dataset* section in the main page the distribution of many classes is extremely skewed.
 The classifier in this project was not optimized very well to work in this case.
 In a real world application I would increase the weight of recall in the score significantly to catch more of these low representation classes.